mathieuramage/mathieuramage/README.md

 ## 👋 Hi

-I have spent the last 18+ years somewhere between product, engineering, digital transformation, data, and entrepreneurship.
+I have spent the last 18+ years somewhere between product and engineering.

 I started in San Francisco, built companies, led mobile products at scale, and later ran digital and data organizations inside larger groups.